 For this version of MOVES, we updated the light-duty diesel rates to be consistent with the newly updated heavy-duty diesel ammonia rates.
-Previous versions of MOVES (MOVES2010, MOVES2014, and MOVES3) used light-duty diesel emission rates based on a 1983 EPA study and did not contain any emission rates from modern diesel vehicles equipped with selective catalytic reduction (SCR) emission control systems, which actively inject urea-based diesel exhaust fluid (DEF) into the exhaust stream which can directly release ammonia into the atmosphere if excess urea is injected.
+Previous versions of MOVES (MOVES2010, MOVES2014, and MOVES3) used light-duty diesel emission rates based on a 1983 EPA study and did not account for emission rates from modern diesel vehicles equipped with selective catalytic reduction (SCR) emission control systems, which actively inject urea-based diesel exhaust fluid (DEF) into the exhaust stream and can directly release ammonia into the atmosphere if excess urea is injected.

-For developing light-duty diesel NH3 rates for MOVES, we used the same fuel-based emission rates by the model year groups presented for heavy-duty diesel vehicles in the heavy-duty exhaust emission report.
+To develop light-duty diesel NH3 rates for MOVES, we used the same fuel-based emission rates by the model year groups presented for heavy-duty diesel vehicles in the heavy-duty exhaust emission report.
 We believe this is a reasonable approximation for several reasons.

-First, because the light-duty diesel has a very small market share of the light-duty fleet, and because ammonia emissions from light-duty diesel are significantly lower than those from light-duty gasoline vehicles (see Figure 6-8), we believe it is appropriate to use a simple approach rather than a detailed analysis to estimate these rates.
+First, because light-duty diesels have a very small market share of the light-duty fleet, and because ammonia emissions from light-duty diesel are significantly lower than those from light-duty gasoline vehicles (see Figure 6-8), we believe it is appropriate to use a simple approach rather than a detailed analysis to estimate these rates.

 Second, the adoption of selective reduction catalysts (SCR) in light-duty diesel and heavy-duty diesel had a similar phase-in time frame.
-SCR was adopted in heavy-duty diesel vehicles starting in model year 2010 and were implemented in light-duty vehicles in response to the Light-duty Tier 2 exhaust emissions standards, which was fully phased in starting with model year 2004 and full-phased in by model year 2010.
+SCR was adopted in heavy-duty diesel vehicles starting in model year 2010 and were implemented in light-duty vehicles in response to the Light-duty Tier 2 exhaust emissions standards, which were phased in starting with model year 2004 and full-phased in by model year 2010.

 Finally, the model year 2010 and later mean heavy-duty diesel emission rate is 0.18 g/kg-fuel, which is close to the confidence interval for all light-duty diesel values from the University of Denver dataset, as seen in Figure 6-8.
+A limited number of available studies for light-duty diesel vehicles have found values consistent with the mean heavy-duty diesel emission rate mentioned above.
 The mean light-duty diesel rate is 0.22 g/kg-fuel with 95% confidence intervals between ~0.20 and 0.24.
 This is significantly lower than the rate for gasoline vehicles.